 Does PEI have a GHG emissions reduction target?

-In response, the Legislative Assembly of Prince Edward Island adopted a new, more ambitious GHG reduction target of 1.2 Mt CO2e by 2030, which is a 40% reduction below 2005 levels.
+In 2018, the Legislative Assembly of Prince Edward Island adopted a new, more ambitious GHG reduction target of 1.2 Mt CO2e by 2030, which is a 40% reduction below 2005 levels.
 This target is established in the Climate Leadership Act.

 Meeting this target will not be easy, but it is possible if we all work together.
 A Special Legislative Committee was created to find ways to meet this new target.